101Darling/AMNHA-AAS-Data-Project/README.md

 # AMNHA-AAS-Data-Project
-the project focuses on visualizing water stream chemical testing data to engage volunteers and the community
+This project focuses on visualizing water stream chemical testing data to engage volunteers and the community through the Arabia Mt.
+Adopt A Stream program implementation.